Tuesday, January 02, 2024

 This means community sites that allow them to visit can visit and become better-informed play a vital role in all the stages of information gathering and project scoping.

 1. No more vanity MQLs based on clicks and opens.
-This approach is consigned to the 2010s where they belong and replaced by carefully executed campaign delivery that offers high-intent leads with all the necessary information to support why they’re ready
+This approach is consigned to the 2010s where they belong and are replaced by carefully executed campaign delivery that offers high-intent leads with all the necessary information to support why they’re ready for sales engagement.

 2. Sales folks are given superpowers.
 They’re armed with so much information about the engagement of individual buyers with high-intent markers, it would be difficult not to produce a good outcome.